RyannKim327/astrovim-v4-template/README.md

 ---
 ### Windows NVIM Setup
 1. Install Neovim from the [source](https://neovim.io)
-2. Clone this repository using git, and copy all the files inside of the folder `astrovim-v4-template`
+2. Clone this repository using git, and copy all the files inside of the folder `astrovim-template-configurations`
 3. Next is to go in your nvim directory `C:\Users\PC\AppData\Local` and look for `nvim` folder
 4. If the folder is not exists, kindly create a file `nvim` the `nvim-data` is not we are looking for, its different.
 5. Open the folder `nvim` and paste the copied files inside.